 It hasn’t been easy but what we’re trying to say is that with some hard work, commitment and by making a few sacrifices, you too could soon be booking your flight around the world.

 Our friends and family regularly quiz us about how we save so much money in such short time frames.
-Their curiosity inspired us to write this post which we hope will help others or at least inspire some to try.
 We’re living proof that ordinary people with ordinary incomes can save enough money for epic travels.

 We’re firm believers that if we can travel the way we do then anyone can.
 Even if you believe you’ve missed your chance because you too are in your mid thirties or older.
 You’re never too old to travel.
 It’s never too late.
 Join us! 🙂